mmbman/Katagiri/1987-04-17-Platform-Sutra-Talk-6.md

 **Same person:** Belief systems about ourselves what we can do we can and can’t do.

-**Katagiri Roshi:** I think if you read the *agama*, I think Buddha's life is just like that.
+**Katagiri Roshi:** I think if you read the *agamas*, I think Buddha's life is just like that.
 You know, not everyone respected him.
 Some tried to hurt him, or tried to interrupt his life, in many ways, religiously or [...].
-But Buddha Shakyamuni always dealt with the situation without staying for long.
-“Without staying for long” doesn’t mean escaping; just [to] deal with the situation simply.

-But inside, I think the he seemed to suffer a lot in the sutra, his behavior [or] doings are very simple.
+But Buddha Shakyamuni always dealt with the situation without staying for long. *Without staying for long* doesn’t mean escaping; just [to] deal with the situation simply.
+But inside, I think that he seemed to suffer a lot in the sutras.
+[But] his behavior [or] doings are very simple.

-For example, when he practiced *takuhatsu*, begging [one bridge], and from the beginning to end, he walked, but at that time the village people [were celebrating] something, so all the people decided not to give for any offerings to the Buddha Shakyamuni.
+For example, when he practiced *takuhatsu*, begging [in one village], and from the beginning to end, he walked, but at that time the village people [were celebrating] something, so all the people decided not to give any offerings to the Buddha Shakyamuni.
 He walked the village, but nobody gave anything.
-So in the end of the village, he was a little bit hesitating to leave there, because he didn't have anything to eat.
+So at the end of the village, he was a little bit hesitating to leave there, because he didn't have anything to eat.
 So he thought he’d try to come back once more again, but anyway, he decided [to leave] there.
-So that’s the human feeling, human suffering there.
+So that’s human feeling, human suffering there.
 He is a buddha, but he is also human.

-Dwelling inwardly and outwardly, coming and going freely, of casting away, coming and going freely.
-My teacher said to me, when I went down to the village to perform Buddhist service, after the service the village people wanted to talk with me, so finally I stayed long after performing services.
+“... dwelling inwardly and outwardly, of coming and going freely, of casting away...”

+“Coming and going freely”: My teacher said to me, when I went down to the village to perform Buddhist service, after the service the village people wanted to talk with me, so finally I stayed long after performing services.
 Sometimes all morning staying at the one person's house.
 So he [said], “If you finish performing Buddhist service, you should leave as soon as possible.”
 And that is also pretty important for us: “of coming and going freely.”
 It seems to be easy, but it’s not so easy.

 “of casting away the grasping mind”: this is also very strongly, minutely, this grasping mind is always working in individual life. [...]
 This is our everyday practice, casting away the grasping mind.
 I think you cannot cast away, you cannot take out grasping mind and throw it away.
 You cannot do it.
 So in order to do this, I think from moment to moment you must be just present there, and then next moment you have to do it with wholeheartedness.
 That [way], naturally, grasping mind drops off.